wikimedia/operations-debs-trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

    A 64 bit time value, measured in nanoseconds.

-.. type:: TSHttpHookID

-   An enumeration that identifies a specific type of hook for HTTP transactions.

 .. type:: TSHttpParser

 .. type:: TSHttpSsn

-   An opaque type that represents a Traffic Server :term:`session`.
+   An opaque type that represents a Traffic SeUuirver :term:`session`.

 .. type:: TSHttpStatus